manchalamushafir@gmail.com

 What is a Jyotirlinga?

 In Hinduism, a Jyotirlinga is considered the most sacred representation of Lord Shiva.
 The word “Jyoti” means light, and “Linga” refers to the symbolic form of Shiva.
-According to Shiva Purana, there are 12 Jyotirlingas in India , each believed to be a self-manifested divine form of Lord Shiva.
+According to the Shiva Purana, there are 12 Jyotirlingas in India, each believed to be a self-manifested divine form of Lord Shiva.

-These temples are highly revered among devotees and are considered powerful spiritual centers.
+These temples are highly revered among devotees and are considered powerful spiritual centres.

 Why the 3 Jyotirlinga in Maharashtra Are So Famous

-The phrase 3 jyotirlinga in maharashtra is extremely popular among pilgrims because these three temples form an important spiritual circuit:
+The phrase 3 jyotirlinga in maharashtra is extremely popular among pilgrims because these three temples form an important spiritual circuit and are universally accepted part of the 12 Jyotirlingas of India

 Jyotirlinga Temple Location Opening - Closing Time Famous For